Zimbra/docker-zcs-foss/README.md

 - `zimbra` - A basic Zimbra installation.
 This is intended primarily for testing.
 Currently running version 8.8.3.
 - `bind` - A simple bind DNS server, preconfigured with MX and A records.

+## feature/genesis branch notes

+If you are experimenting with the `feature/genesis` branch and you had been using `master`:

+* Removed the old docker volume before running.
+See instructions near the bottom of this _README_ if you need help.
+* Make sure to update your existing `.env` file with new information from the `DOT-env` template file.
+The `DOT-env` template file settings are correct for running the [zm-genesis](https://github.com/Zimbra/zm-genesis) tests, which are pre-installed and configured in the new Docker image.
+* You can delete your local copy of the old (`master` branch version of) the `zimbra/zcs-foss` Docker image if you like.

+To run the full Genesis test plan, execute the following on the running `zimbra` container:

+    cd /opt/qa/genesis && \
+    source /etc/profile.d/rvm.sh && \
+    ruby runtest.rb --plan conf/genesis/smokeoss.txt --log /tmp/genesis

 ## Preconditions

 The following assumes you have `docker` and `docker-compose` installed.
 See [this page](https://github.com/Zimbra/docker-zcs-dev-machine) for help with that.

 ## Setup